kubrey/node-geoservice/README.md

    options.services['ipinfo'] = 10;
    ```

+   Methods with local geo-databases are the fastest, so they have better priority by default.

-   You can tell geosearch to doublecheck found result by one field:
+   You can tell GeoSearch to double check found result by one field:

    ```
    options.common = {};